 The Georgia Sea Turtle Center on Jekyll Island is the #1 go-to spot to educate yourself on what is perhaps considered the most iconic animal in the Golden Isles.
 Learn about the journey the sea turtle takes when venturing out to sea and view gallery exhibits focusing on the sea turtle.
 The Center serves as a rehabilitation facility for injured turtles and visitors have the opportunity to meet patients at the center, or view live feedings, daily.

-Admission to the Georgia Sea Turtle center is $9 for adults (seniors $8) and $7 for children.
+The Georgia Sea Turtle Center is now operating under timed-entry admission.
+Visitors are highly encouraged to purchase admission online in advance of arrival to guarantee admission on the date and time of interest.
+Admission to the Georgia Sea Turtle center is $11.00 for adults and $9.00 for children.
 All children under 3 are free.
 Buy your tickets to the Georgia Sea Turtle Center here.

 Spot a Sea Turtle